tock/tock/doc/reference/trd-non-xip.md

   executable code and the conventional memory items (e.g., the stack and heap).
   This results in significantly less room for program code than on traditional platforms.
-- As flash storage is not trusted, any data retrieved from flash storage must be verified before it is used.
+- As flash storage may not be trustworthy, code retrieved from flash storage may need to be verified before it is used.

 Non-limitations: